phonowell/genshin-impact-script/doc/tactic.md

 # Tactic

-The tactic module allows to set up custom combat loops for each character independently.
+The tactic module allows to set up custom combat loops for each character independently

-This module is used by setting `on-long-press` in `config.ini`.
+This module is used by setting `on-long-press` in `config.ini`

 ## Quick start